The Best Hotel in Every State, According to Customers

 New York: Casablanca Hotel by Library Collection, New York City

 New York might be the city that never sleeps, but when you’re at the elegant Casablanca Hotel, you’ll be tempted to doze off in the overstuffed beds draped in some of the softest sheets and blankets imaginable.
 It also offers something rarely found in the Big Apple: both a complimentary breakfast in the morning and cocktails and snacks by the fireplace in the early evenings.
-Use it as your jumping off place to discover these 11 hidden gems even local New Yorkers don’t know about.
+Use it as your jumping off place to discover these hidden NYC gems even locals don’t know about.

 North Carolina: The Inn at Glen Alpine, Glen Alpine

 The best bed and breakfasts don’t skimp on the charm—which is exactly why The Inn at Glen Alpine tops the list for North Carolina.
 Bask in the relaxed ambiance while sipping sweet tea in a rocking chair on the wraparound porch or dig into a made-to-order breakfast before roaming the streets of the Southern small town.